 - These have high surface hardness, electric insulating properties

-- they are resistant to alkalies, acids, and other chemicals
+- Phenolic resins are highly chemical resistant, resistant to alkalies, acids, and other chemicals

 Uses phenolic resins

-These are also used as foaming materials high-quality foams with remarkable properties are produced by phenolic resins.
+Phenolic resins are also used as foaming materials high-quality foams with remarkable properties are produced by phenolic resins.
 Moreover, this kind of foam is fire resistant having good thermal insulating properties.
+Also, phenolic resins have of wide range of applications:

-- These are used for surface coating e.g.; metals are corroded in the presence of oxygen and water.
+- Phenolic resins applications for surface coating e.g.; metals are corroded in the presence of oxygen and water.

-- phenolic resins are also used to prevent these metals from corrosion.
+- phenolic resins are also used to prevent metals from corrosion.

 - These are also used in the plastic and paper industries.

-- It is used for preparing chip board i.e. order to improve mechanical properties and to reduce water absorption, phenolic resins are used
+- It is used for preparing chip board i.e. order to improve mechanical properties and to reduce water absorption.

 Types of phenolic resins